kmcaloney15/Project-3/README.md

 ## User Story:

 - Users should be able to create their own profiles to get access to their notes and todos.
-- Users should be able to create, edit and delete their own notes and todos.
+- Users should be able to create, edit and delete their own todos.
 - Users should also be able to create, edit and delete their own categories to sort their notes and todos.